M7OCM/mono890/README.md

-## Mono890 Series 4 custom firmware for Radtel RT-890 PCB2.0/PCB2.1
+## Mono890 Series 4 and Evolution custom firmware for Radtel RT-890 PCB2.0/PCB2.1

 The mono series is specifically designed to reduce RF interference caused by the colour screen refreshing.
 It is also more visible under direct sunlight (light theme).